-By: James Fite | September 17, 2019 | 383 Words
+By: James Fite | September 17, 2022 | 535 Words

 A Young Holiday, An Old Celebration

-The organization worked for several years to make recognition of the Constitution official along with the September 17 celebration of citizenship.
+The organization worked for several years to make September 17 an official day recognizing the Constitution, as well as citizenship.
 Her work paid off in 2004 with the support of Senator Robert Byrd.
-Congress passed a spending bill that included the “Constitution Day” amendment, and Constitution Day was officially recognized as a national holiday alongside Citizenship Day.
+Congress passed a bill that included the creation of “Constitution Day,” and the event was officially recognized as a national holiday alongside Citizenship Day.